Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Extent and Impact of Filtering

 First, systems such as Nyx~\cite{RAC} and RAD~\cite{RAD} assume all ASes \emph{do not} conduct poison filtering.
-We present evidence that significant parts of the Internet do not respect poisoning, especially for the small amount of ASes with degrees greater than 1,000.
+We present evidence that significant parts of the Internet do not allow poisoned routes to propagate, especially for the small amount of ASes with degrees greater than 1,000.
 This finding exemplifies the reason why systems such as Nyx do not find the nearly limitless available paths in practice as what is shown via CAIDA data.
 To that end, future systems employing BGP poisoning for defensive or offensive purposes should not assume all available paths can be steered onto.

-For decoy-routing systems, deployers should aim to place decoys where adversarial ASes are topologically blocked by poison filtering.
+For decoy-routing systems, decoy routers should be placed on AS paths that because of filtering, the adversary can not easily steer said path around the decoy.
 In scenarios where decoy placement leverages these strategies, the censors may face a losing scenario.
 Also shown in Table~\ref{table:top-degree-filters}, the number of customers an AS has seems to indicate the extent of poison filtering.
 For example, despite AS 24482 (an ISP in Singapore) having the 4th highest level of AS connectivity, it only provides direct customer transit to 24 ASes.
 Accordingly, this Singaporean AS has a much higher propagation percentage relative to ASes with similar degree but more customers.
 In the case of AS 24482, the non-transit ASes pumping up the AS degree may be peers.
 Clearly, while paths with larger ASes seen in poisoned paths may be filtered more often, it is not always the case based on AS 24482.
 With over 3000 ASes reported as connected by CAIDA~\cite{CAIDA}, the amount of propagation was still 96\% of a normal non-poisoned path.